Title: The King of Fu

 Author: Benjamin Davis

-The kingdom of Fu is the unique backdrop Benjamin Davis uses to share the beginning of his life story.
+The King of Fu is the unique backdrop Benjamin Davis uses to share the beginning of his life story.
 Divided into three parts–umbilical cords, childhood, and adolescence–The King of Fu is a reflection of his feelings about everything from his relationships with his family members to death, sex, and pornography and focuses on the question of what it means to be an adult.

 Written in free verse and accompanied by vivid, black and white illustrations, The King of Fu is unlike any other coming of age memoir.
 Davis wraps his life experiences within imaginative devices, which gives his stories a childlike perspective.
 He describes himself as being covered in fur and sporting horns.